Takenori-ibm/hello-world/README.md

 # hello-world
-This is the test repository for learing how to use github
+This is the test repository for learning how to use github

+Hi, Men!
+This is the test file for learning.